textileio/community/docs/hub/buckets.md

 ## Initialize a Bucket

 When working on your local machine, Buckets are mapped to working directories.
 Once you initialize a Bucket in a directory, anytime you return to the directory, the Textile CLI will automatically detect the Bucket you are interacting with.
 To start a Bucket in your current working directory, you must first initialize the Bucket.
+You can initialize a bucket with an existing UnixFS DAG available in the IPFS network, or import it interactively in an already existing bucket.

 ![[Read CLI docs for Buckets](../hub/cli/hub_buck.md).](../images/hub-cli/hub_bucket_init.png)